 What you need to have in your business plan

 Executive Summary: Who are you as a company, and what are your goals?
-This part of the plan should serve as a high-level snapshot of what it is you're looking to achieve as a a business.
+This part of the plan should serve as a high-level snapshot of what you’re looking to achieve as a a business.

 Company Description: This section should touch on what defines you and sets you apart from competitors.
 You should also be writing about what kind of market you see your business being most viable in.